xhu23/project1/README.md

 ## R Markdown

-This is one of the R Markdown document.
+This is one of the R Markdown documents.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.